inspirehep/inspirehep/ui/README.md

 * react-scripts: provides scripts for running app in dev mode, building for prod and running tests
   * this provides all setup for webpack, babel etc.
 * jest: for running unit and ui tests
-* enzyme: react testing utilities
+* testing-library: react testing utilities
 * eslint: linter for js and jsx files (uses airbnb's styleguide)
 * pupeteer: for running ui tests on headless chrome (+ image snapshot testing)
 * docker: ui tests are running inside docker with production build.